baywet/Overlay-Specification/src/overlay.md

 #### Copy example

 Copy actions behave similarly to update actions but source the node to from the document being transformed.
-Copy actions MAY be combined with update or remove actions to perform more advanced transformations like moving or renaming nodes.
+Copy actions MAY be used in sequence with update or remove actions to perform more advanced transformations like moving or renaming nodes.

 ##### Simple copy